Omniscient Reader's Viewpoint: Characters

-Kim Dokja is the main protagonist of the series.
-He is a young man working an office job who has a passion for reading, his favorite novel being Three Ways to Survive in a Ruined World.
+Kim Dokja is the primary protagonist of the series.
+He is a young man working an office job who has a passion for reading, his favorite novel being Three Ways to Survive in a Ruined World (Also commonly referred to as the TWSA throughout the novel).
 However, his life takes a drastic turn when the events of the novel start unfolding in real life, and he is the only one who is aware of how the world will come to an end.
-With this knowledge, Dokja uses his understanding of the story to create the most perfect ending, consequently changing the world as he knows it.
+With this knowledge, Dokja uses his understanding of the story to create the ending he wanted as the one reader of the novel, consequently changing the world for better and worse.